shakilkhan1801/Snapshot-Generator/CONTRIBUTING.md

-# Contributing to Automated Code Snapshot Generator
+# Contributing to Snapshot Generator

 Thank you for your interest in contributing to this project!
 This document provides guidelines and instructions for contributing.